Turkey–United States relations: Palestine (Gaza flotilla raid)

 The Gaza flotilla raid was a military operation by Israel against six civilian ships of the "Gaza Freedom Flotilla" on May 31, 2010, in international waters in the Mediterranean Sea.
 Israel–Turkey relations reached a low point after the incident.
 Turkey recalled its ambassador, canceled joint military exercises, and called for an emergency meeting of the UN Security Council.
 Erdoğan harshly referred to the raid as a "bloody massacre" and "state terrorism", and criticized Israel in a speech before the Grand National Assembly.
+After Israel's military action, Turkish-Israeli relations have reached a low.
+Turkish Prime Minister Erdoğan accused Israel of 'state terrorism' and predicted in a speech to party members: 'From today on, nothing is anymore as it used to be.'
+He distanced himself clearly from antisemitic tones.
 On March 22, 2013, Netanyahu apologized for the incident in a 30-minute telephone call with Erdoğan, stating that the results were unintended; the Turkish prime minister accepted the apology and agreed to enter into discussions to resolve the compensation issue.

 It was Turkey that set the course for terminating the alliance with Israel.